 They didn’t stay long.
 I don’t recall my mother reaching out to me in any way.
 If she spoke to me, I have no memory of it.

-I’m not sure when I first became aware that there were other siblings.
+At some point, I was made aware that there were other siblings.

 That was to be our only communication.

 I was told that at the time these photos were taken, they were living with some of my father’s relatives.
 And the relatives’ desire was to adopt and raise them.

 But one day people from social services appeared at their door and took the two little girls away.
 They were to be adopted by someone else.

 When I later learned about this, I thought maybe they’d made it out unscathed.
 I hoped they’d found good homes with decent loving adults.